openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

                                --qc-compute-n-cores   8
 ```

 The number of workers dedicated to each bespoke fitting stage can be tweaked here.
-In general we recommend devoting most
+In general, we recommend devoting
-of your compute power to the QC compute stage as this is the most expensive, and most parallelisable step.
-See the
+most of your compute power to the QC compute stage as this stage is both the most expensive, and most the
-chapter on the [bespoke executor](executor_chapter) for more information about parallelising fits.
+parallelisable.
+See the chapter on the [bespoke executor](executor_chapter) for more information about parallelising
+fits.

 Once the executor has been launched, we can submit molecules to have bespoke parameters trained by the executor using
 the `submit` command either in the form of a SMILES pattern: